RBRPro/RbrPro-Addons/README.md

 Licensing
 ---------------------------
-You are free to download and use this code for non-commercial purposes.
+You are free to download and use this code for any non-commercial purposes.
 For any other purpose please contact info.rbrpro@gmail.com